finos/datahelix/docs/UserGuide.md

 Formatting will not be applied if not applicable to the field's value

+This is an optional property of the field object and will default to use no formatting.

 <div id="fields-unique"></div>

 ## `unique`

 Sets the field as unique.
+Unique fields can not be used within [grammatical constraints](#Grammatical-Constraints).

  This is an optional property of the field object and will default to false.
-Unique fields can not be used within [grammatical constraints](#Grammatical-Constraints).

 # Data Types